0xPolygonID/tutorials/mkdocs/docs/issuer/setup-issuer-core.md

 1. [Docker Setup Guide](#docker-setup-guide)
 2. [Standalone Mode Guide](#standalone-mode-guide)

+!!!note
+    You can follow the instructions below or watch this video showing the same steps to set up an issuer node.
+    <iframe src="../../videos/issuer-node-setup.mp4" allowfullscreen width="100%" height="500"></iframe>

 **For either one, you first have to [clone the repository](https://github.com/0xPolygonID/issuer-node).**

 === "Docker"